oliverphilcox/RascalC/docs/usage/tutorial.rst

-Tutorial: Aperiodic Data and Jackknifes
+Tutorial: Aperiodic Data and Jackknives
 =======================================

-We present a basic example of the use of the RascalC code for a single field, computing the 2PCF in :math:`(r,\mu)` bins, and calibrating for the non-Gaussianity parameter using jackknifes.
+We present a basic example of the use of the RascalC code for a single field, computing the 2PCF in :math:`(r,\mu)` bins, and calibrating for the non-Gaussianity parameter using jackknives.
 Multiple field cases proceed similarly.
 Detailed documentation for all functions is given in associated pages, as overviewed in the :doc:`getting-started` pages.
 Note that we here run the main code in the JACKKNIFE mode for an *aperiodic* data-set.

 An associated tutorial (:doc:`tutorial_periodic`) shows how to run the code for Legendre multipoles in a *periodic* simulation.